 Dr. Loomis will meet with you to assess your general health and discuss your specific sleep problem.
 After the initial meeting, Dr. Loomis will present options for dealing with your sleep problem and suggest an individualized plan to improve your sleep.

 This plan generally involves a series of individual meetings with Dr. Loomis where she will help you learn how to get a good night’s sleep, show you how to implement the plan, and monitor your results.
 In your meetings with Dr. Loomis you will:

 Start restoring your mind and body with a good night’s sleep.
 You can start your behavioral therapy at Restorative Sleep today.
 Call Dr. Loomis at 414-698-2654 and begin your journey to a better quality of life.

 |Download a pdf of the Restorative Sleep Brochure|

 Dr. Catherine Loomis is a licensed psychologist in the state of Wisconsin.
 She received her Ph.D. in clinical psychology from the University of Maine in 1996.
 She worked with patients at the Zablocki VA Medical Center and Lutheran Social Services in Milwaukee, and Rogers Memorial Hospital in Oconomowoc, WI.
 In 2007, she received a mini-fellowship sponsored by the American Academy of Sleep Medicine, which involved training at the New York Presbyterian Hospital in New York, NY.
 She received her certification in Behavioral Sleep Medicine in 2010.
-Dr. Loomis serves as president of the Wisconsin Psychological Association.
+Dr. Loomis serves as past president on the board of the Wisconsin Psychological Association.

 Wheaton Franciscan Healthcare Building